418 Baker Lab

 Readings in Contemporary Hydrology – ERE 797 (Spring):

 A graduate seminar that explores hydrology- related subjects of recent interest.
 The primary intent is to give students an opportunity to carefully read and discuss recent papers in the academic literature.
 In 2013, we read papers related to shale gas development.
-In 2014, we plan to read portions of the Physical Basis Report of the IPCC Fifth Assessment Report .
+In 2014, we read portions of the Physical Basis Report of the IPCC Fifth Assessment Report .

 Graduate Research Topic